phillipadsmith/2014.phillipadsmith.com/_drafts/announcing-the-uncharted-journalism-fund.md

 If this funding model sounds familiar, it is because it was brazenly taken from the shoulders of giants: specifically, the [Awesome Foundation](http://www.awesomefoundation.org) and [Awesome Journalism](http://www.awesomefoundation.org/en/chapters/journalism).
 Haven’t heard of the Awesome Foundation?
 It’s an ever-growing worldwide community devoted to forwarding the interest of awesome in the universe.
 And what could be more awesome than that?

-Five years ago — thanks to very astute friends in Toronto and a chance meeting with [Tim Hwang](http://timhwang.org/projects) in Boston that involved a lost Moleskin notebook — I became a founding trustee of the [Awesome Foundation Toronto](http://www.thestar.com/news/gta/2011/01/26/awesome_foundation_offers_cash_for_crazy_ideas.html), and [the impact we had](http://torontolife.com/tag/awesome-foundation/) with this small undertaking of citizen-powered action has stuck with me ever since… yet the idea of applying this idea to Canada’s journalism crisis didn’t cross my mind until a few weeks ago.
+Five years ago — thanks to some very astute friends and a chance meeting with [Tim Hwang](http://timhwang.org/projects) in Boston that involved a lost Moleskin notebook — I became a founding trustee of the [Awesome Foundation Toronto](http://www.thestar.com/news/gta/2011/01/26/awesome_foundation_offers_cash_for_crazy_ideas.html), and [the impact we had](http://torontolife.com/tag/awesome-foundation/) with this small undertaking of citizen-powered action has stuck with me ever since… yet the idea of applying this idea to Canada’s journalism crisis didn’t cross my mind until a few weeks ago.

 And while the Awesome Foundation is most certainly awesome, several conversations lead me to believe it was not quite the right model to achieve the outcomes I had in mind, specifically sizeable undertakings that explore new ways to tell stories and experiment with new approaches to informing people about the world around them.
 For that, I believe the grants need to be larger, given out less frequently, and chosen with an eye for the uncharted waters of tomorrow’s journalism.

-# Example of uncharted journalism
+# Examples of uncharted journalism

 This section is TK tomorrow.